Sunday, September 19, 2021

 Yesterday In Montreal

 Yesterday, my mom and I went to a vintage bazaar.
-It's the same one I had gone to in January 2020.
+I had already been to a previous edition in January 2020.
 Since I'll be moving out soon and am looking for decoration from the 50s ↔ 70s, the event came at just the right time. ✨

 Here are the items I bought: